luolluol/docs.influxdata.com/content/chronograf/v1.5/guides/live_leaderboard.md

 First we will sample the data and store scores only every 10 seconds.
 Also let's do some basic analysis ahead of time since we already have a stream of all the data.
 For now we will just do basic gap analysis where we will store the gap between the top player and the 15th player.
-Add these lines to `top_scores.tick` to complete our task.
+Add these lines to `top_scores` to complete our task.

 ```javascript
 // Sample the top scores and keep a score once every 10s